tjnel/hashlee/README.md

 ## Installing

-Running hashlee is easy just install requirements and point to a indicator, file or directory
+Running hashlee is easy just clone repo and point hashlee.py to an indicator, file or directory

 ### Prerequisites
 No prerequisites needed